curl/everything-curl/libcurlexamples.md

-The native API for libcurl is in C so this chapter is focussed on examples written in C. But since many language bindings for libcurl are thin, they usually expose more or less the same functions and thus they can still be interesting and educational for users of other languages too.
+The native API for libcurl is in C so this chapter is focussed on examples written in C. But since many language bindings for libcurl are thin, they usually expose more or less the same functions and thus they can still be interesting and educational for users of other languages, too.

 ## Get a simple HTML page